manassaloi/manassaloi.github.io/_posts/2022-01-11-what-true-what-i-want.markdown

 An Engineering Manager in India earns 75L-1 Cr INR base + similar amount in stocks (vested over 4 years).
 While Canadian salaries are, let's just accept it, not great.
 But look at the comp of people who are at L6+ levels in FANG.
 Do an estimate of how much you wil earn over the 10 years in both scenarios: staying back vs Canada + US (if you fail to move to the US straightaway).

-Not money is not everything.
+Now money is not everything.
 There are a lot of factors like social set up, whether you can celebrate Diwali with family or not.
 Happiness is a multivariate optimisation problem, while we are just talking strict career optimisation here.

+If people are moving to FANG in the US after their VP/SVP stints in Indian startups, there is a reason.

 My point: India might not be the best place to have your career.
 There might be better options, even though that is not the dominant narrative on social media.